rune/rune/docs/docs/quick-start.md

 You can also make much fancier games than Tic Tac Toe.
 Rune supports games with real-time multiplayer, complex physics, beautiful graphics and much more!

-Here's some good places to start:
+Here are some good places to start:

 - If you want some inspiration for your next game, we really recommend [checking out the example games](examples.mdx)!
 - Building games is more fun when you're part of a community, join the [Rune Discord server](https://discord.gg/rune-devs).